morepath/morepath/doc/installation.rst

 With pip and a virtualenv called ``morepath_env``, you can do this in your project's root directory::

-  $ pip pinstall --editable .
+  $ pip install --editable .

 You can now run the application like this (if you called the console script ``myproject-start``)::